sbs384/RigHt/README.md

 This repository provides the PyTorch implementation of our paper "Rectifying and Discriminating Hard Negatives for Retrieval Question Answering".

+Some of the codes are borrowed from [RetroMAE](https://github.com/staoxiao/RetroMAE) and [DHR](https://github.com/castorini/dhr), and we really appreciate their works.

 ## Environment
 We mainly rely on these packages:
 ```bash